Blog by June Okal.

 Conclusively, the attendees – representing various sectors including government, the private sector, civil society, the technical and academic community, and the general public – shared key session highlights and comments on the active chatbox.
 There was unquestionable consensus on the great content, good insights, impactful learning and interesting conversations in recognition of how the internet has come to play such an important role in our lives and hence the need for its governance.
 One attendee lauded the virtual setup, quipping that it, ‘looks like a Kenyan apple event’.

-The reports of the Kenya IGF 2021 will be follow shortly on the KICTANet documents portal.
+The reports of the Kenya IGF 2021 is available on the KICTANet documents portal.